feerposser/basic-docker-network-tutorial/readme.md

 Finally, the none driver means that really there is none network enable on the running container.

-><small>In the [Docker documentation there is also the overlay, ipvlan and macvlan](https://docs.docker.com/network/) drivers.
+><small>In the [Docker documentation there are also the overlay, ipvlan and macvlan](https://docs.docker.com/network/) drivers.
 But in this article we're going to use bridge only.
 If you want more examples of those other drivers, check out the [conclusion](#4-conclusion) topic after reading (:</small>

 As we saw, bridge is the default driver of any non specified network container.
 So, our tutorial-container must be using this driver.
-We can see if this is true by accessing the network or the container inspector.
+We can see whether this is true by accessing the network or the container inspector.

 Typing `docker network inspect bridge` it will show us the bridge driver configuration.
 And in some point there is an object called "Containers" that contains all the containers using this driver.